 Like many creative people, I can’t just settle on one thing and do it forever.
 I’m excited by new ideas.
-When I first built my Debra Gould website in 1999, it was the home for my art projects and line of custom home accessories.
+When I first built this website in 1999, it was the home for my art projects and line of custom home accessories.

-For two solid weeks (while parenting my 5 year old) I worked nonstop to figure out how to do it.
+For two solid weeks (while parenting my 5 year old) I worked nonstop to figure out how to build a website.
 I bought a bunch of books and Adobe GoLive.

 There was no need for a regularly updated blog, and matching identities with big followings (that take time to cultivate) on Facebook, Twitter, Pinterest, YouTube, Instagram, etc.